HumanCompatibleAI/imitation/README.md

 ### Install from source

-If you like, you can install `imitation` from source to [contribute to the project](https://imitation.readthedocs.io/en/latest/guide/contributing.html) or access the very last features before a stable release.
+If you like, you can install `imitation` from source to [contribute to the project][contributing] or access the very last features before a stable release.
 You can do this by cloning the GitHub repository and running the installer directly.
 First run:
 `git clone http://github.com/HumanCompatibleAI/imitation && cd imitation`.

 For development mode, then run: